hajimen/p2ppcb_software/README.md

 ## Keycaps

 PC0 handles keycaps to check interference and to help your design process.
 The below are available on PC0.
-You can put other keycaps on your 3D-printed actual keyboards, of course.
+You can put other keycaps on your 3D-printed keyboards, of course.

 - XDA (not very good category for precise design, so use this for a rough estimate)
 - DSA